Chapter 11. Traces, Spans, and Structured Events¶

 trace_idspan_idparent_span_idrun_idtenant_idprincipal_idagent_idor workflow idstatusduration_msmodel_nameif there was a model calltool_nameif there was a tool callpolicy_decision_idif there was a gate

-Here is a simple template that shows the style of thinking:
+Here is a simple template that shows the right style of thinking:

 event_type: tool_execution